Belgian schools are open. But teachers, left off the vaccine priority list, are rethinking the risks.

 But teachers point to rising numbers of cases in classrooms.
 Inside primary schools in Belgium’s French-speaking community, there have been 297 cases per 100,000 people over the past two weeks — six times the caseloads in the first two weeks of class in January.
 Incidence inside the primary schools is now higher than among the general Belgian population, where there have been 278 cases per 100,000 over the past two weeks.
 Cases in secondary schools are lower than the population at large, at 221 per 100,000.

-And health authorities say coronavirus cases that have spread within the walls of at least 119 schools in the past two weeks: 4.8 percent of all French-community schools.
+And health authorities say coronavirus cases have spread within the walls of at least 119 schools in the past two weeks: 4.8 percent of all French-community schools.

 Some public health experts attribute the increase at least partially to the spread of the more contagious coronavirus variant first identified in Britain, which makes all activities riskier.
 Belgian public health officials estimate the variant will be predominant within weeks.